-You asked for it and we are pleased to announce that now you’ve got it!
-In collaboration with our friends at Fallen Angels Dance Theatre, we are starting a weekly dance and movement activity for Outside Edge service users on Thursdays from October 29th.
-The session will run from 6.30pm to 8.30pm every Thursday and is open to newcomers as well as current service users.
+After it’s success the first time around, Moving Recovery is back!
+In collaboration with our friends at Fallen Angels Dance Theatre, we are re-starting this weekly dance and movement activity for Outside Edge service users on Thursdays from September 30th.
+The session will run from 6.30pm to 8.30pm every Thursday at Brady Arts Centre Tower Hamlets and is open to newcomers as well as current service users.

-(Please note that this new group will be held on Zoom until further notice).
+(Please note that this new group will be held in person at Brady Arts Centre only).

 This isn’t dance as you know it, you will learn how to unlock your own movements and it’s accessible for everyone regardless of ability.
 This is an informal group for people who are in recovery or have been affected by addiction, including their family, carers and champions.
 Come laugh with some new friends and get your body moving to help improve your wellbeing.
 This session is suitable for those who may have little or no experience of drama/ movement/ dance, or are in early stages of recovery.

 Sessions will be led by acclaimed dancer and artist Hannah Rudd.